iurii-chernigin/spark-ml-bot-identification/README.md

 ## Tools
 - Spark ML
 ## Context
-We have statistics on user sessions, where some of them are [web crawlers](https://en.wikipedia.org/wiki/Web_crawler), we need to identification such sessions to prevent bot activity.
+We have statistics on user sessions, where some of them are [web crawlers](https://en.wikipedia.org/wiki/Web_crawler), we need to identificate such sessions to prevent bot activity.
 ### Data

 | Field  | Description |